shahrs5/Parallel-Decision-Tree-Learning-on-Heterogeneous-CPU-GPU-Systems/README.md

 - Inference remains very fast, as prediction follows a single root-to-leaf path

 ---
 ## Comparison with scikit-learn

+To validate correctness and performance, our decision tree was benchmarked against scikit-learn's `DecisionTreeClassifier` using the same datasets and hyperparameters.

+### How to Run

 ```bash
 python eval/sklearn_compare.py